ScerIO/packages.flutter/packages/native_pdf_view/example/README.md

   Future<PdfDocument> _getDocument() async {
     if (await (hasSupport)) {
       return PdfDocument.openAsset('assets/sample.pdf');
-    } else {
+    }

     throw Exception(
       'PDF Rendering does not '
       'support on the system of this version',
     );
-    }
   }

   @override